NurraHealth/ccda-to-fhir/docs/implementation-status.md

 - Pregnancy intention (LOINC 86645-9)

 #### ❌ Not Implemented
-- **Birth sex extension mapping** (should be Patient extension, NOT Observation) ⚠️ CRITICAL
-- **Gender identity extension mapping** (should be Patient extension, NOT Observation) ⚠️ CRITICAL
 - Sex for clinical use extension
 - Tribal affiliation extension
 - General social history observation (template 2.16.840.1.113883.10.20.22.4.38)
 - Social history observation code-based categorization

-**CRITICAL NOTE**: Birth sex and gender identity are documented as Patient extensions in the mapping guide, but there's no code in patient.py to extract these from social history observations and add them as Patient extensions.

 ---